isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 title: Travel Checklist - Category(III)
 permalink: /travel-checklist/category-3
 ---
 <i>Readers who have arrived on this page directly from a search engine or are new to the entry-requirements imposed by Singapore during the pandemic, should start from the <a href="/arriving/overview">“Travelling to Singapore”</a> page.
-Travellers who do not meet the entry-requirements will be turned away from Singapore. </i>
+Travellers who do not meet the entry requirements may be turned away from Singapore. </i>

 ### Travel Checklist – Category (III) Travel History